 Notable deaths in 2017

-Clare Hollingworth, a veteran war correspondent widely known for breaking the news that WWII had started, died at the age of 105 on January 10.
+Clare Hollingworth, a veteran war correspondent widely known for breaking the news that WWII had started, died on January 10.
+She was 105 years old.

 (Photo credit should read MIKE CLARKE/AFP/Getty Images)